rufuspollock/landmark/Clippings/A Skeptic Goes to the Landmark Forum.md

 tags:
   - "clippings"
 ---
+*This is an archive copy of an article by Tiago Forte*

 ![](https://cdn-images-1.medium.com/max/800/1*RIayHlkW51MybCmBohDTxw.jpeg)

 *Note: The views expressed on this blog are my personal views and are not the views of Landmark.*